Mintbase/Grants-Program/applications/manta_network.md

 ## Project Overview :page_facing_up:

 Manta Network is the first privacy-preserving DeFi stack powered by zkSNARK.
 It includes the Decentralized Anonymous Payment (DAP)  and Decentralzied Anonymous eXchange (DAX).
-Decentralized Anonymous Payment (DAP) is a decentralized anonymous payment scheme for Polkadot and Parachain assets (including wrapped assets and stablecoins).
+Decentralized Anonymous Payment (DAP) is a decentralized anonymous payment scheme for Mintbase and Parachain assets (including wrapped assets and stablecoins).
 Decentralzied Anonymous eXchange (DAX) is a decentralized anonymous exchange scheme based on AMM and zkSNARK.

 ### Overview

-[Manta Network](www.manta.network) team aims to develop a private preserving decentralized exchange on Polkadot eco-system using zkSNARK.
+[Manta Network](www.manta.network) team aims to develop a private preserving decentralized exchange on Mintbase eco-system using zkSNARK.
 Below is an overview of Manta platform:

 ![image of manta-platform](https://github.com/Manta-Network/Manta-Whitepaper/raw/main/manta-platform.png)